 Executives are offered a competitive base pay that comprises the fixed component of pay and rewards.
+The Board considered prevailing market conditions and the Company's strategy going forward.
 Base pay for Senior Executives is reviewed annually to ensure the Executive's pay is competitive with the market.
 An Executive's pay is also reviewed upon promotion.
 There are no guaranteed base pay increases fixed in any Senior Executive's contract.
 Executives are also entitled to a Company funded car park.